Leoqwq/Pet-Shelter/README.md

 > - As a user, I want to be able to view the list of pets in my shelter.
 > - As a user, I want to be able to mark a pet as available for adoption.
 > - As a user, I want to be able to remove a pet from my shelter.
-> - As a user, I want to be able to see the number of pets in my shelter
+> - As a user, I want to be able to see the number of pets in my shelter.
-> and the number of pets that have been adopted.
 > - As a user, when I select the quit option from the application menu,
 > I want to be reminded to save my shelter list to file and have the *option*
 > to do so or not.